taunsquared/taunsquared.github.io/_open-lab-notebook/09-the-first-VIRS-ch01-teaser-07.md

 {% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/TheFirstVIRS_ch1_p05_web-01.jpg"
 alt="Chapter 1, page 5" caption="Art by Matteo Farinella, Lettering by Danbee Kim." %}

-## Annotations

-Majhee: **"Marcia, we work at the *biggest* research center in Brazil.
-If *we* can't stand up to unethical behaviour, who can??"**

-Marcia: **"Majhee, if Space Co can't work with us, they'll just go to some other institute.
-We don't *actually* have any leverage."**

-Majhee looks away miserably.

-Majhee: **"Well...if the sponsors want me out, *fine*.
-I'm not taking back *anything* I've said against Space Co."**

-Marcia: **"To be honest, they can't seem to decide whether to hate you or love you.
-You're the youngest scientist in the world with *two* U.N. grants..."**

-Majhee, dryly: **"Are you saying I have redeeming qualities in the eyes of our prestige- and money-hungry overlords?"**

-Felix, a scientist in Majhee's lab, appears at the doorway.

-Felix: **"Hi, sorry to interrupt...can we get Majhee please?
-Lab meeting was supposed to start an hour ago."**

-Majhee: **"I know, I'm sorry, I'm coming.
-Marcia, I'll give you a call later."**

 ### Learn More

 To learn more about this graphic novel, please visit [www.danbeekim.org/VIRS](/VIRS){:target="_blank"}